 Ballet–just hearing that word summons the image of graceful dancers performing classics like Swan Lake and The Nutcracker.
-As the leading provider of ballet dance classes for kids in Vaughan, Performing Dance Arts realizes that ballet forms an essential part of all types of dance.
+As the leading provider of ballet dance classes for kids in Vaughan, Etobicoke (Toronto), Performing Dance Arts realizes that ballet forms an essential part of all types of dance.

 At our dance studio, your child will discover proper posture and self-discipline while being taught the basics and fundamentals of dance through classical ballet.
-It may require many hours to develop the necessary skills, but our ballet dance classes in Vaughan are superior.
+It may require many hours to develop the necessary skills, but our ballet dance classes in Vaughan and Etobicoke are superior.
 Our highly-skilled instructors will take the time to teach your children the skills needed to help them grow and dance to the best of their abilities.

 Our professional ballet dance studio is fully equipped for students of all skill levels.

 There are several positions that we teach at Performing Dance Arts as part of our ballet dance classes for kids:

 - We start with the pose, a stationary position.
 The first position has the feet flat on the floor with the toes pointing outwards.

 - The second position is similar, with the feet apart by the length of the dancer’s foot.

 - The third position requires one foot to be in front of the other, with the toes still pointing outward.